 - Now, the qualitative 1:1 moderated usability testing and eye-tracking research of the checkout study shows that an ideal checkout flow can be reduced to as little as 12 form elements (7 form fields, 2 checkboxes, 2 drop-downs, and 1 radio button interface).

 - Yet our benchmark database reveals that the average US checkout flow contains 23.48 form elements displayed to users by default.
 (14.88 if only counting form fields.)

-In other words, 1 out of 4 shoppers have abandoned a cart in the last quarter due to a “too long / complicated checkout process”, yet for most checkouts it’s possible to make a 20-60% reduction in the default number of form elements shown to users during checkout.
+In other words, over 1 out of 5 shoppers have abandoned a cart in the last quarter due to a “too long / complicated checkout process”, yet for most checkouts it’s possible to make a 20-60% reduction in the default number of form elements shown to users during checkout.
 And again, this is just one of many examples of causes for checkout abandonments.

 So while a 0% cart abandonment rate might be unattainable, we can certainly do better than 68.8%.
 But how much better?
 Well, our research suggests the average e-commerce site can improve its conversion rate by 35% solely through design improvements to the checkout process.

 35% Average Conversion Rate Increase From Better Checkout Design

 If we focus exclusively on the checkout usability issues which we – during multiple rounds of large-scale checkout usability testing – have documented can be fixed by checkout design improvements alone, then the average large-sized e-commerce site can gain a 35.26% increase in conversion rate.
 And that is despite this figure being based on the checkout flows of leading e-commerce sites, such as Walmart, Amazon, Wayfair, Crate & Barrel, ASOS, etc.